 Here is a suggested workaround.
 Create a separate mailbox on Exchange in order to accept messages from Unity Connection that must be logged by the Journal feature.
 Next, set up accounts to additional relay the messages to this mailbox.
 This relay allows messages to be Simple Mail Transport Protocol (SMTP)-delivered, which categorizes them as the type of message that is allowed to journal.

-- Create a specific mailbox on MS Exchange in order to accept a separate copy of the MS Exchange message.
+- Create a specific mailbox on Exchange in order to accept a separate copy of the Exchange message.

 - Configure Unity Connection with a Smarthost address.
 On the Unity Connection Admin webpage, navigate to System Settings > SMTP Configuration > Smart Host.
 Enter the Exchange IP address or the hostname that accepts and relays messages from Unity Connection.